The-going/evlproject/content/dovetail/pipeline/porting/timer.md

 Conversely, `ops->unregister_device()` is an optional handler called by `tick_uninstall_proxy()` for dismantling a proxy device.
-NULL may be given if the co-kernel has no specific action to take upon such event.
+NULL may be given if the autonomous core has no specific action to take upon such event.
 In any case, `tick_uninstall_proxy()` ensures that the proxy is fully detached and all the related resources are freed before returning.

 {{% notice note %}}